jellboeck/liri-node-app/README.md

 ## spotify-this-song:

-This will show the following information about the song in your terminal/bash window
+This will show the following information about the song in your terminal/bash window.
+If no search value is provided the default search will be "Hotel California"

 - Artist(s)
 - The song's name